US STOCKS-Wall St tops new highs on Democrat-driven stimulus hopes

 The Dow, S&P 500 and Nasdaq all set new highs amid growing calls for President Donald Trump’s removal, one day after Trump supporters stormed the U.S. Capitol in a harrowing assault on American democracy.

-U.S. House Speaker Nancy Pelosi called for Trump’s immediate removal from office through the 25th Amendment.
+U.S. House Speaker Nancy Pelosi urged Trump’s immediate removal from office.
 President-elect Joe Biden accused Trump of fomenting violence and said Wednesday was one of the darkest days in U.S. history.

 “The market is now looking past Trump and it’s looking forward to a Biden presidency, more structure and stimulus,” said Dennis Dick, a trader at Bright Trading LLC.